sherado99/SPDET/README.md

 Just a few clicks — you never touch a single line of code.

+---

 ## 🧪 Sample Workflow (HR Manager)
 1. Export candidate list from your ATS (Applicant Tracking System) to a CSV file.
 2. Keep the column with the rejection email (or create one).
-3. Add extra columns: targetTone (set to empathetic), recipientName, recipientEmail, and additionalInstructions (optional).
+3. Add extra columns: recipientName, recipientEmail, and additionalInstructions (optional).
 4. Save the file.
 5. Visit the SPDET Actor page on Apify Store, upload the CSV, click Run.
-6. Wait a few seconds, then download the output CSV.
+6. Wait a few seconds, then download the output CSV, DOCX, or PDF.
-7. Copy the improvedEmail column into your email client and send.
+7. Copy the improvedEmail into your email client and send.

 Time saved: hours → minutes.
 Brand impression: transformed.

 ## ❌ Not a Bulk Processor